InZaneManInAZuite/PanGoldenWeb/README.md

 ## User Page

 Once you are satisfied with using the app, you can head on to the user page.
-Here, you will be able to see
+Here, you will be able to see user details which you have the option to edit, a change password form.
+There is also a color scheme picker that lets you choose a light theme or a dark theme.
+And finally, there is a log out button.

+## Page 404 Not Found

+There is also a page when you input an invalid address.

 # Requirements

+## Frontend

+PanGolden uses React with Typscript as its language.

+PanGolden uses the Mantine styling library to style the entire webapp.

+PanGolden uses CSS @media querries in order to respond to UI changes.

+PanGolden uses React Router for navigation between pages.

+PanGolden uses Git extensively.

+## Backend

+PanGolden uses C# using .NET8 as its language.

+PanGolden uses Entity Framework Core for its backend system.

+PanGolden uses SQL database to store its data.

+PanGolden utilises CRUD extensively in creating, getting, updatting, and deleting from the database such as accounts and transactions.

+## Advanced

+PanGolden uses Redux especially in storing global info such as User relevant info

+PanGolden allows for the use of a light and dark mode.

+PanGolden tests for backend unit testing